 Understanding why this might require understanding what a calcium score test does and does not measure.
 A calcium score test measures the amount of calcified (hardened) plaque in the coronary arteries.
 It does not measure the total amount of arterial plaque.
 We can extrapolate the total amount of plaque for most people using a formula.
 However, this doesn’t always work.
 Therefore, some people may have mostly soft plaque and a higher heart attack risk than their coronary calcium score indicates.
 High levels of exercise might lead to lower soft plaque levels, even if hardened plaque remains high, reducing risk even if it doesn’t reduce your coronary calcium score.

 Statins are cholesterol-reducing medications that we often prescribe to people with high coronary calcium scores.
-Not everyone with a high calcium score will benefit from taking statins.
 However, statins can reduce your overall cholesterol, and with that reduction, you might also see your coronary calcium score stabilize.

-We don’t automatically assume that a high coronary calcium score means you must take statins.
-Instead, we consider numerous factors in making this recommendation.
+People with high coronary calcium scores benefit from a statin based on standard of care.
+We consider numerous factors in making this recommendation.
 One of the factors is your willingness and ability to make necessary lifestyle changes.
-People who are willing and able to make significant lifestyle changes may not need to take statins.
-Those who are reluctant to make lifestyle changes or don’t think they can maintain changes long-term might benefit more from taking statins.
+People who are willing and able to make significant lifestyle changes can also reduce their risk of heart disease.
+Those who are reluctant to make lifestyle changes or don’t think they can maintain changes long-term might also benefit more from taking statins.

 A Calcium Score Test Can Help You Reduce Heart Risks